Laurel Holloman: Acting

 After graduating from UNC, Holloman moved to Chicago to work with the Piven Theatre Workshop.
 She studied with John Lynn in Los Angeles, and was cast in David Orr's independent feature Blossom Time.
 She moved to New York City in early 1994 and appeared in stage productions such as Tennessee Williams' The Glass Menagerie, Carson McCullers' The Heart Is a Lonely Hunter at the Theatre for the New City.
 Holloman also performed off-Broadway in Julia Jordan's Night Swim at Playwright's Horizons.

 In 1995, Holloman began her film career with her role as Randy Dean in The Incredibly True Adventure of Two Girls in Love.
 She worked steadily in a variety of mostly independent film roles, such as The Myth of Fingerprints, Boogie Nights and Tumbleweeds.

 Though she retired from acting to pursue a career in painting, she returned to reprise the role of the series' follow-up, The L Word: Generation Q.

 Painting

 After her acting career, Holloman spent her time painting in Los Angeles.
 Her paintings were influenced by Mark Rothko, with vibrant use of color and large scale pieces, as well as elements of three dimensional effect.
 Although mostly abstract, Holloman's paintings betray a distinctly literary spirituality.
-She received favorable reviews for Free Falling, which was held at the Ateneo Veneto in Venice, Italy.
-Art critic Lea Mattarella reviewed Holloman's works in La Repubblica: "Holloman's paintings take us elsewhere, and at the end of the day, this is what art is all about".
+She received favorable reviews for Free Falling.